-If the Block to which the Sector belongs is protected (FWH/LPC only) then the Sector Erase operation will abort, the data in the Sector will not be changed, and the Status Register will indicate the error.
+If the Sector is protected (FWH/LPC only), the Sector Erase operation will abort, the data in the Sector will not be changed, and the Status Register will indicate the error.

 During the Sector Erase operation the memory will only accept the Read Status Register and Program/Erase Suspend commands.
 All other commands are ignored.